 Have some holiday fun by crafting these RITZ Crackers Christmas Snacks: a Chocolate Peanut Butter Cracker Rudolph, a cool Cheese and Olive Cracker Snowman, and a savory Pesto Chicken Salad Cracker Wreath.
 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #HolidayRITZ #CollectiveBias

-Do you love decorating your house and making festive food at the holidays so you can entertain your family and friends?
 Are you looking for some fun ways to dress up your appetizers and desserts this Christmas?
-Well, I have some crazy cute and simple ideas for you today.
+Well, I have some crazy cute, and simple ideas for you today.

 Using inspiration from some bead patterns I found online, I designed some edible snacks in the shape of Rudolph, a Snowman, and a Wreath all using RITZ Crackers as the foundation.